Lookfar Conservation and Glencoe Strategies LLC

 “One day Prof. Friesema ambled up to the lectern and said: ‘Who’d like to work at Yellowstone?
 Who’d like to work at Yosemite?
 Who’d like to work at Glacier?
 Sign up after class.’
 So, I put my name down, and a few weeks later he called me up and said: ‘You’re going to work at the Badlands!’
 It sure wasn’t what I was expecting, but I had an absolute blast out there in South Dakota and went back on my own for a second summer.”

-Scott is the founder of Lookfar Conservation, a nonprofit organization that helps small, local conservation groups in Latin America and Sub-Saharan Africa with ecological restoration projects and other conservation initiatives.
-Scott also is the founder of Glencoe Strategies LLC, a climate and conservation policy consulting firm that advises a diverse range of industry and nonprofit groups and advocates on their behalf before Congress and federal agencies.
+Scott is the founder of Lookfar Conservation, a nonprofit organization that advises charitable foundations and helps small, local conservation groups in Latin America and Sub-Saharan Africa with biodiversity conservation, ecological restoration, and regenerative agriculture projects.
+Scott also runs Glencoe Strategies LLC, a climate change and conservation policy consulting firm.

 Scott previously co-founded and was a partner at S2C Pacific, an energy and environmental consulting firm.
 He also practiced environmental, administrative, and international law with Hunton Andrews Kurth in Washington, DC, served as the Director of Global Environmental Initiatives for the Sierra Nevada Corporation, and worked as a policy analyst for the Institute for Governance & Sustainable Development (IGSD).